redwoodjs/docker/README.md

 ### Dockerfiles

-Add below `LABEL` to directly connect published Docker images to this repository.
+Add below `LABEL` to bottom each Dockerfile to connect published Docker image to this repository.

 ```Dockerfile
 ### START General copy pasta for all implementations